-Despite the identified benefits it is considered that the applicants have failed to demonstrate that there is not reasonable prospect of the site being used for employment purposes.
+Despite the identified benefits, it is not considered that there are sufficient material considerations to indicate a move away from the Development Plan.
 The proposal is therefore contrary to policies E1 and E2 of the Macclesfield Borough Local Plan, policy EG3 of the CELPS and paragraph 22 of the Framework.